Henry Hook (VC): The medal

+He received his VC from Sir Garnet Wolseley, GOC South Africa at Rorke's Drift on 3 August 1879.
 His Victoria Cross is displayed at the South Wales Borderers Museum, Brecon, Powys, Wales.

-In popular culture
+Depictions

 A poem describing Hook's part in the battle of Rorke's Drift was written by William McGonagall in 1899.

 In the film Zulu, Hook is depicted as an insubordinate malingerer placed under arrest in the hospital, only to come good during the battle.
 However, Saul David writes in his book, Zulu: The Heroism and Tragedy of the Zulu War of 1879, that he was there as the hospital cook, subsequently as part of a small guard detail assigned to protect the patients.
 Saul David continues that far from the miscreant portrayed, Hook was actually a teetotaler, Methodist preacher, and model soldier.
 Further to this, he had been awarded good conduct pay shortly before the battle.
 His elderly daughters were so offended at the way their father had been depicted in the film that they walked out of the premiere.
 He was portrayed by English actor James Booth.

-S.M.
-Stirling's On the Oceans of Eternity fictionalises Hook's exploits.

-Hook can also be seen in a background scene in the Alan Moore-penned comic-series The League of Extraordinary Gentlemen, vol.I, issue 6.